pbs/django-clicktale/README.rst

   This is the id of the project created in Clicktale

 CLICKTALE_RECORDING_RATIO (float)
   The recording ratio.
-For more information the _Clicktale wiki page:http://wiki.clicktale.com/Article/Recording_Ratio can be consulted.
+For more information the .._Clicktale wiki page:http://wiki.clicktale.com/Article/Recording_Ratio can be consulted.